felipecouto0101/ANMAR25_D03_COMPASSEVENT/README.md

 - **POST /users**: Register a new user
   - Body: `{ name, email, password, role, phone }` + profile image file
   - Rules: Email must be unique, password must be strong, profile image is required
-  - Note: Image will be processed by AWS Lambda to 300x300px

 - **GET /users**: Search all users
   - Rules: Requires authentication